E-Cigarette Explosion Injuries and Lawsuits in St. Louis

 A growing number of injury victims have reported e-cigarette’s exploding, catching on fire, and causing various health problems.
 Aside from the immediate physical danger of an e-cig explosion or fire, the reality is that little is known about the long-term health effects of smoking e-cigarettes.

 Dixon Injury Firm offers a broad range of legal services.
-This includes personal injury, workers compensation, product liability, and other claims.
 Our St. Louis e-cig explosion lawyers bring grade-a legal counsel to clients and their families.
 Please contact us for additional information and a free consultation from our e-cig explosions lawyers.

 The toxic chemicals used in e-cigarettes are not the only hazards.
 E-cigarette manufacturers are facing lawsuits for their e-cigarettes exploding or catching fire during use.
 The explosions caused many to endure severe burns, loss of teeth, permanent scarring, and various other e-cig injuries.